Leather Gun Belt Features | Bigfoot Gun Belts

 English Bridle Leather

 If you work with tough leather, you should use a thread to match.
-Tex 270, like bridle leather, is a heavy-duty bonded nylon thread.
+Tex 270 is a heavy-duty bonded nylon thread that, like bridle leather, is heavy-duty and high-quality.
 This type of thread is usually reserved for industrial or other heavy applications; common goods with Tex 270 thread are upholstery, boat covers, horse tack and the like.
 Unlike other belts that employ cheap stitching, we build Bigfoot belts to last a lifetime, without the fraying that occurs in less-rugged gun belts.

 Ever notice rust or pitting on a gun belt that you’ve had for some time?
 That’s due to cheap hardware.
 We use steel roller buckles, available in flat black or standard steel colors, in order to ensure a lifetime of function and durability.
 The roller buckle allows you to smoothly insert the gun belt when putting it on.
 To anchor the belt buckle, we employ heavy-duty directional snap fasteners, which hold more strongly than universal snaps, with the idea being that once this gun belt is put together, it won’t be easily undone.